aregsar/aregcode/blog/2020/getting-started-with-dotnet-5/index.md

 I prefer the Github command line client to create my remote repository and then using the standard Git command line client to create my local tracking repository.

-You can install Github command line tool using the Homebrew MacOS package manager:
+You can install the Github command line tool using the Homebrew MacOS package manager:

 ```bash
 brew install gh